chubicode/chubicode/README.md

-- 👋 Hi, my name is Chinwuba
+<h1 align="center">Hi 👋, I'm Chinwuba Okafor</h1>
+<h3 align="center">An enthusiastic Front-end developer with evolving progresive learning in the Front-end space. </h3>

-- 👀 I’m interested in a Front-end Developer career role
+- 👀 I’m interested in a Front-end Developer role
+- 👨‍💻 All of my projects are available HERE.
 - 🌱 I’m currently learning Java Script
 - 💞️ I’m looking to collaborate on any project which will help develop me in becoming a better and more experienced programmer
 - 📫 How to reach me via LinkedIN https://www.linkedin.com/in/okafor-chinwuba-45712158/